MongoEngine/mongoengine/docs/guide/gridfs.rst

 Retrieval
 ---------

-So using the :class:`~mongoengine.FileField` is just like using any other field.
+So using the :class:`~mongoengine.fields.FileField` is just like using any other field.
 The file can also be retrieved just as easily::

     marmot = Animal.objects(genus='Marmota').first()